microsoft/WindowsDevicePortalWrapper/CONTRIBUTING.md

 4. Run '\<Doxygen Install Location\>\\doxygen.exe DocConfig.txt'.
 This will update the files under the html folder relative to the root directory.
 5. Delete everything but the html folder, then bring the contents of html/ to root.
 6. Commit, and PR to the gh-pages branch.
 7. Ponder a better way to do this.

+Alternate:

+1. First time, do steps 1-3 above, only make the gh-pages branch a second clone of the repository to keep things cleaner and easier for the helper script and for the future.
+2. Run the helper script from a command prompt starting at the root of this second clone: 'updateDocs.cmd \<path to your master repository\>'
+3. Verify the docs look right on the [main site](https://microsoft.github.io/WindowsDevicePortalWrapper/)